-- It does take “trust in God” to choose the moral law, because the life and happiness God promises often are While we wait, we can witness those who reject the law grabbing at the good they want and sometimes seeming to get it.
+- It does take “trust in God” to choose the moral law, because the life and happiness God promises us will be fully obtained only in future.
+While we wait, we can witness those who reject the law grabbing for the good they want and sometimes seeming to get it.

 Responsorial Psalm Ps 119:1-2, 4-5, 17-18, 33-34

 R. Blessed are they who follow the law of the Lord!

 who walk in the law of the LORD.

 who seek him with all their heart.